UPPMAX/programming_formalisms/docs/git/merging.md

 # Merging

+**We continue from last lesson**

+- Branches allow us to work independently.
+- Here we use branches to do so.

+- However, when we merge branches, it may result in a merge conflict.
+- A merge conflict occurs when ``git`` is unsure how to merge branches and asks a human for help.
+- Here we create merge conflicts on trivial code.

+## Example

 - It turned out that our experiment with XX was a good idea.
 - Our goal now is to merge modularity into main.